 Alternative Text.
 Proper and descriptive "Alt" tags are used for images, and these are made distinct from the narrative text by enclosing the Alt Tag text in parentheses.
-In addition, the Alt Tag opens with the word "Image:" so as to identify exactly what is going on.
+Furthermore, each Alt Tag opens with the word "Image:" so as to identify exactly what is going on.
 For our photo pages, accompanying text fleshes out the `Alt' descriptions so that sight-impaired persons can "hear" what others see.

 Most webpage design tutorials advocate that a site's look be maintained throughout; however, when a site becomes very large, this sameness works against it because visitors can become confused as to where they are.
-Having a different appearance for each section, while maintaining an overall look for the site, allows visitors to focus on the grouped topics being presented.
+While maintaining an overall look for the whole AIEL site, having a different appearance for each section keeps visitors focused on the grouped topics being presented.

 Having said that, there will be some apparent contradictions to this on the AIEL site.
-Although each section's subpages will have the same look and layout, a link to a related page may not.
-This is because that page is a subpage of another division, and so its look matches that section.
-So this is why from time to time one may encounter an unexpected change of look after clicking on a link within or at the end of an article.
+Although each section's subpages will have a consistent look and layout, a link may be encountered within one of those documents that does not.
+This is because it takes one to a subpage of a different division, and so its look matches that grouping of subjects.

 E-Mail Address.
 Our e-mail address is readily available throughout the website without having to navigate various menus, without having to scan large pages trying to find out how to contact us, and without having to deal with cryptic text that some designers employ to fool automated e-mail address harvesters.